Irrelon/io.socket/README.md

 =========

 Basically a Socket.IO rewrite.
-Currently only supports WebSocket protocols HyBi 00 through HyBi 10.
+Currently only supports WebSocket protocols HyBi 00 through HyBi 10, as well as JSONP-polling.

 Very minimalistic.
-Client-side library forthcoming.